 (3) If an engineering service within the boundaries of the land development area is intended to serve any other area within the municipal area, such engineering service and the costs of provision thereof must be treated as an internal engineering service to the extent that it serves the land development and as an external engineering service to the extent that it serves any other development.

+(4) The Municipality must, where any private roads, private open spaces or any other private facilities or engineering services are created or to be constructed with the approval of any land development application set the standards for the width and or any other matter required to provide sufficient access and engineering services; including but not limited to:

+(a) roadways for purposes of sectional title schemes to be created;

+(b) the purpose and time limit in which private roads, private engineering services and private facilities are to be completed;

 Engineering services agreement

 (1) An applicant of a land development application and the Municipality must enter into an engineering service agreement if the Municipality requires such agreement.